akauppi/GroundLevel-firebase-es/fns-test/README.md

 Test Cloud Functions for the application.

-We test against a locally running emulator, using normal JavaScript Firebase client.
-This differs from the Firebase suggested model of [unit testing](https://firebase.google.com/docs/functions/unit-testing).

-Benefits:

-- less things to learn: same APIs we use elsewhere

 **Approach**

 The emulated Firestore database is primed at server start (not as part of the tests).

 Tests run using normal Firebase clients.

 We do **not** use Security Rules.
-All access is available, during the tests.
-This applies "separation of concerns" to testing and helps keep the tests simple.
+All access is allowed, during the tests.

+Benefits:

+- We can use the normal APIs - no need for separate test-only library.
+- Separation of concerns to testing security vs. functionality.
+Helps keep both sides simple.

+>Note: This approach differs from the [one suggested](https://firebase.google.com/docs/functions/unit-testing) in Firebase documentation, which focuses on unit testing Cloud Functions.
+We test them at the integration level.

 ## Requirements

->We aim to eventually use Docker for this part, so multiple levels of Node installations are not needed.
+As `rules-test`, also this is arranged as a self-sufficient sub-folder, having its own dependencies.

 ```
 $ npm install